Acidfrost59/WOWBPCritterEmote/README.txt

 When you have a pet out it will emote something fun every five (5) minutes or so as long as you aren't in combat.
 If you desire them to emote something custom you can use /ce instead of /emote.

 Your pets will also respond to in-game interaction.
-Try /wave while targetting your pet.
+Try /wave while targeting your pet.

 They might just do something different when you target another player or NPC.